SainsburyWellcomeCentre/RCWG/_proposals/jcsByComputationalAndExperimental.md

 ---
 layout: proposal
-title: SWC Journal Club
+title: Journal Clubs Jointly Delivered by Experimental and Computational Scientists
 authors: Joaquin Rapela
 ---

-Journal clubs delivered by a mixture of computational and experimental neuroscientists
+Journal clubs jointly delivered by a mixture of computational and experimental scientists

 <!--below excerpt-->

 ### Purpose

-- Foster scientific interactions between computational and experimental neuroscientists at the SWC.
+- Foster scientific interactions between computational and experimental scientists at the SWC.

 ### Implementation

 - For example, a GCNU scientist may be interested in presenting a paper about memory reconsolidation.
-To gain a deeper insight about the experimental side of this problem he may reach a scientist from John O'Keefe lab and ask her if she could provide him further insight on experimental details of the paper and propose he to deliver a collaborative journal club about this paper.
+To gain a deeper insight about the experimental side of this problem he may reach a scientist from John O'Keefe lab and ask her if she could provide him further insight on experimental details of the paper and propose her to deliver a collaborative journal club about this paper.

 ### Stakeholders